eag1ex/x-utils-es/readme.md

 ### Example
-- Check out git repo for implemented examples in `./examples` dir
+- In the repo dir at: `./examples`

 ```js